You don’t blog? (5/5: the finale!)

 It’s also an opportunity for others to ‘blog and flog’: blog lurkers or non-bloggers to blog on your turf without the hassle or long-term commitment of setting up their own miserable blogs.

-Attend blogcons (blog conventions).
+- DO:— Attend blogcons (blog conventions).
 Blogcons are just like any other regular trade event.
 They are networking events for fun and profit, and sometimes you end up landing a real-life job from the networking.
 Bring your employer along.

-Blogcons aren’t some hippie ‘groupie’ sessions organised by arty-farty illiterates for the ‘counterliterates’ wearing cosplay outfits.
+Blogcons aren’t some hippie groupie sessions organised by arty-farty illiterates for the ‘counterliterates’ wearing cosplay outfits.
+Blogcons are big business and big money.

 A blogcon is just like any other trade fair.
 Indeed, they are usually organised by the same event-planning companies that organise industrial trade fairs, military armament expositions, car roadshows, music festivals and cosplay conventions.

-For instance, the memorably named Clockenflap 2011 music and arts festival I went to was profitable just on sales of food and drink, never mind the ticketing revenue.
 Just because the attendees there were young(ish) and have shifty eyes and funny noses and wear outlandish garb don’t mean they have no money to blow in pursuit of their own brand of happiness.

 Another example: Social Media Week is a major international event held simultaneously across several different continents.
 Venues are hotels, convention centres, nightclubs, restaurants and other high-class joints.
 I’ve been to some SMW events.
 The booze, the grub, the souvenirs and whatnot might come free for guests, but imagine the revenue for the suppliers.